M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 frameborder = '0'
 ></iframe>

-Based on the hypothesis test preformed, a p-value of 0.108 leads the us **failing to reject the null hypothesis**.
+Based on the hypothesis test performed, a p-value of 0.108 leads us **failing to reject the null hypothesis**.
 This leads us to assume that getting more void grubs does not lead to getting more `totalcs`.
 This is because the difference observed is not statistically significant, so the distributions roughly look the same.

 ## Framing a Prediction Problem
 Following the theme of analyzing the impact of Void Grubs, creating a predictive model based on Void Grubs becomes intriguing.
 Since the jungler for each team is usually responsible in gathering all the neutral objectives for each team, we should analyze the metrics from the jungler along with the number of Void Grubs to predict a game being won or lost.

 To be more precise, the predictive model in this project will be designed around the question: **Can we predict the result of the game based on the team's jungler statistics?**

-This model will be predicting the binary values of if a game was won or not, and because of this, the model is considered a `Binary Classification Model`.
-The metric used to evaluate the model will be mainly accuracy, because since the amounts of wins and losses would be the same, which makes an even split between winning and losing.
-This makes accuracy better than F-1 because winning and losing are evenly distributed and F-1 works better if `results` were not evenly distributed.
+This model will be predicting the binary values of whether a game was won or not, and because of this, the model is considered a `Binary Classification Model`.
+The metric used to evaluate the model will be mainly accuracy because the amounts of wins and losses would be the same, which makes an even split between winning and losing.
+This makes accuracy better than F-1 because winning and losing are evenly distributed, and F-1 works better if `results` were not evenly distributed.
 However, the F-1 Scores will be provided as well, along with other metrics described in a Classification Report.
 At the time of prediction, the data that would be known is: `kills`, `deaths`, `assists`, and `voidgrubs`.
 To prevent overfitting, the data in `cleaned_jungle` will be split into 80% training data and 20% testing data.
 Examples of what the data looks like will be provided in their respective sections.

 ## Baseline Model
 For the baseline model, the sklearn model used is Random Forest Classifier because for classification models, it is very resistant to overfitting and allows for a more accurate prediction.
-The features used are: `kills`, `deaths`, `assists`, and `voidgrubs`.
+The features used are `kills`, `deaths`, `assists`, and `voidgrubs`.

 This is what the X features look like in the training set: